Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many universities in the US use artificial intelligence (AI) testing applications to prevent students from using AI to write essays.
 However, there are many cases where the testing tools are incorrect, causing students to receive zero points.

-AI testing application “misunderstanding” rate from 1% to more than 10%
+The rate of AI testing applications “misunderstanding” ranges from 1% to more than 10%

-The professor said that the AI-testing app had previously flagged her writing.
-Olmsted disputed the finding, saying her writing was “engineered” because she has autism spectrum disorder, not because the writing was generated by AI.
+The professor claimed that an AI-based test had previously flagged her writing.
+Olmsted disputed the findings, claiming that her writing was “engineered” because she has autism spectrum disorder, not because the writing was generated by AI.
 The school later overturned her score and passed the course.

 In another case, Ken Sahib, an American student who grew up in Italy, said he was shocked when his paper received a zero in a computer networking course at Berkeley College in New York City (USA).

-“Every tool I tried gave me the same result: AI generated this essay,” the professor explained.
-However, Sahib claimed that he had spent his teenage years studying in Italy, where English was only a second language and his writing would not be as natural as a native speaker, and that the AI test app gave him an incorrect assessment.
-After the student protested, the school changed the essay’s grade.
+The lecturer explained: "Every tool I tried gave the same result: AI generated this essay."
+However, Sahib asserted that he spent his teenage years studying in Italy, so English was only a second language and his writing would not be as natural as a native speaker, and also asserted that the AI test app gave an incorrect assessment.
+After the male student protested, the school changed the essay's grade.

-About two-thirds of more than 450 teachers surveyed in the United States said they regularly use AI-checking apps, according to a March report by the Center for Democracy and Technology.
-Educators say these tools help them determine whether AI has generated sentences, paragraphs, or entire student papers.
+About two-thirds of more than 450 teachers surveyed in the US said they regularly use AI testing apps, according to a report by the Center for Democracy and Technology (USA) in March.
+Educators say these tools help them determine whether AI has generated sentences, paragraphs or entire student papers.

 A series of tools such as Turnitin, GPTZero and Copyleaks are being used in many high schools and universities in the US.